The-Scripters-Guild/ForgeWiki/forge/spawning/spawn-influence/spawn-volumes.md

 * **Affects Opposing Team:** On
 * **Affects Initial Spawns:** Off

+{% hint style="info" %}
-The inclusion labels allow the Spawn Volume to only appear during specific game modes.
-If support for a mode like Stockpile or Total Control is not planned for the map, "CTF Include" may be the only label required.
+The inclusion labels make the Spawn Volume only appear in specific game modes.
+If support for a mode like Stockpile or Total Control is not planned for the map, "CTF Include" is the only label required.
+{% endhint %}

 ***